alberreman/Distributed-Collaborative-Entity/High Level Proposal.md

 the old one can be revised).
 In this way, no one person can be overpowered by the will of the majority, no matter how unpopular they are.

-[^2]: To improve scalability of this consent-based model, many proposals would be drafted in smaller sub-circles (analogous to audit and risk committees), and only ratified by the larger core governance circle.

 Some decisions will be made entirely by consent at the core governance circle level.
 However, this particular issue requires the input from member groups.